mrblomblo/yt-dlp-usage-script/README.md

 I will **NOT** give support to you if you have changed anything in *run.bat* or *update.bat*, or if you are using a fork of my script(s).

-If you, for example, want to download a video in a resolution that you have to be logged in to a site to view; you'll most likely not be able to download the video in that resolution without adding *--cookies-from-browser **your-browser*** to *vargs*
+If you, for example, want to download paid or otherwise account-required content; you'll most likely not be able to download the content without adding *--cookies-from-browser **your-browser*** to *vargs*

 It'd look like this if you are a chrome user: